wdk-docs/vscode-docs/docs/python/python-web.md

 ---
 Order: 13
 Area: python
-TOCTitle: Python in the Web
+title: Python in the Web
-ContentId: 366e4bbf-fa87-4813-9dfc-6c831b20a4d2
+id: 366e4bbf-fa87-4813-9dfc-6c831b20a4d2
 PageTitle: Run and Debug Python in the Web
 DateApproved: 1/20/2023
-MetaDescription: Run and Debug Python code in the Web.
+description: Run and Debug Python code in the Web.
 ---

 # Run and Debug Python in the Web

 We are happy to announce **experimental** support for running Python code on the Web.
 To try it out, install the latest pre-release version of the [Experimental - Python for the Web](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-python-web-wasm) extension from the Marketplace.
 This work is based on WASM in Python, which is currently in development.
 To learn more about how it works and the ongoing progress, you can read [Compiling Python to WebAssembly (WASM)](https://pythondev.readthedocs.io/wasm.html).